-The New Notes are 10.25 per cent. senior secured notes with par value of USD 309,192,058.25 due in 2024 and included in the Securities Official List of the Luxembourg Stock Exchange.
-The New Facility Agreement is USD-denominated term facility with final contractual maturity on 31 December 2020, secured pari-pasu with the New Notes by the same assets pool pledged, bearing floating rate of 3mth LIBOR +6.65% p.a.
-The New WC Loans are two USD-denominated working capital loans synchronized in rate and repayment profile with the New Facility Agreement but secured with different from the New Notes and the New Facility Agreement security asset pool.
+The New Notes were 10.25% senior secured notes due in 2024 and included in the Securities Official List of the Luxembourg Stock Exchange.
+The New WC Loans were two USD-denominated working capital loans synchronized in rate and repayment profile with the New Facility Agreement but secured with different from the New Notes and the New Facility Agreement security asset pool.